Your Credit Score

 Why your credit rating is so important

-How to get your credit score
+How to get your credit score for refinancing

 Before you start shopping for a refinance, you should get a copy of your credit report.
 Your credit report will be created by one of the major credit reporting agencies: